pixelfed/docs-next/running-pixelfed/docker/customize.md

 1. Search the `/docker/entrypoint.d/` directory for files and for each file (in lexical order).
 1. Check if the file is executable.
     1. If the file is *not* executable, print an error and exit the container.
-1. If the file has the extension `.envsh` the file will be [sourced](https://superuser.com/a/46146).
+1. If the file has the extension `.envsh`, the file will be [sourced](https://superuser.com/a/46146).
-1. If the file has the extension `.sh` the file will be run like a normal script.
+1. If the file has the extension `.sh`, the file will be run like a regular script.
-1. Any other file extension will log a warning and will be ignored.
+1. Any other file extension will log a warning and be ignored.

 ### Debugging

-You can set environment variable `DOCKER_APP_ENTRYPOINT_DEBUG=1` to show verbose output of what each `entrypoint.d` script is doing.
+You can set the environment variable `DOCKER_APP_ENTRYPOINT_DEBUG=1` to show the verbose output of each `entrypoint.d` script is doing.

-You can also `docker exec` or `docker run` into a container and run `/`.

 ### Included scripts